Current Initiatives

 The HOME Initiative

-This fall, Assembly Members Brawley, Volland and Zaletel introduced AO 2023-87 to establish the Housing Opportunities in the Municipality for Everyone Initiative, or the HOME Initiative
+In Fall 2023, Assembly Members Brawley, Volland and Zaletel introduced AO 2023-87 to establish the Housing Opportunities in the Municipality for Everyone Initiative, or the HOME Initiative, to reform residential zoning in the Anchorage Bowl.
+The Anchorage Assembly approved the

 About the HOME Initiative